Silver Proof Quarter

 times larger than others previewed as of late, some of those specialist began to

-draw comparisons of it to these other die dents suggestive that it was about the
+draw comparisons of it to these other die dents (or in some cases possible die gouges or lathe lines) suggestive that it was about the

 same in size.
 However, this was not accurate!